 Let's talk Jack, as in Jack Daniel's Tennessee Whiskey and the Jack Daniel's Distillery.
 Let's talk about the town of Lynchburg, Tennessee, too, because you really can't have one without the other.

-Some say the taste of Jack Daniels Tennessee Whiskey comes from the local, iron-free waters and hard sugar maple charcoal filtering.
-But once you've visited Lynchburg, you will know that there's another special ingredient in every bottle of this southern whiskey.
-It's the touch of the residents of Lynchburg.
+Sure, other companies make whiskey, but making Tennessee whiskey is pretty unique in itself, and the production is one the folks at Lynchburg have mastered.
+Some say the taste of Jack Daniel's Tennessee Whiskey comes from the local, iron-free waters and hard sugar maple charcoal filtering.
+But once you've visited Lynchburg, you will know that there's another special ingredient in every bottle of this Southern whiskey.
+It's the love of the Lynchburg residents.

 The population of Lynchburg is less than 500, usually around 350.
 And Moore County, the smallest county in Tennessee, has a population just under 6,000.

 Overall, Lynchburg is a small, quaint, slow-paced town that offers a ton of Southern hospitality.
 Lynchburg is a one-stoplight town, and that's part of its charm.
 You will find an example of a Tennessee historic town square and a 100-year-old courthouse in the middle of town, which provides visitors with an afternoon of antique shopping, country dining, and relaxation.

 Tour the Distillery